fallais/gocoop/README.md

 It is actually also used by a friend who have **160 chickens**.
 Below an overview of how it looks like.

 ![Door](https://github.com/fallais/gocoop/blob/master/assets/door.jpg)

+## Licence

+I do not set any licence as of now.
+Please do not use code for commercial purpose, instead, contact me and we could work together.
+Chickens are against money problems..